The Situation

 Cygwin

-This works, and appears to work well besides in the multiple times we've tried it.
+This works, and appears to work well besides, each time we've tried it.
 The most recent test was on 2019.05.11 with 64-bit Cygwin 3.0.7 on Windows 10.

 You will have to install the libncurses-devel and python2-pip packages as well as standard Unix build tools: GCC, GNU Make, etc. Having done all that, the software will build and run.